 Date: June 18, 2020

-Time: 8:00 am Eastern Time
+Time: 00 am Eastern Time

-Place (if not held virtually): Renaissance Boca Raton Hotel

-2000 NW 19th Street, Boca Raton,
+Place (if not held virtually): Renaissance Boca Raton Hotel 2000 NW 19th Street, Boca Raton, Florida 33431

-Florida 33431

 Record Date: April 20, 2020

-Items of Business:

-- To elect directors to serve until our next annual meeting of stockholders or until their successors are duly elected and qualified; - To approve, on a non-binding advisory basis, the compensation of our named executive officers for the fiscal year ended December 31, 2019 ("say-on-pay"); - To approve an amendment to our Amended and Restated Articles of Incorporation, as amended, to increase the number of authorized shares of common stock, \$0.001 par value per share, from 350,000,000 shares to 600,000,000 shares; - To approve the TherapeuticsMD, Inc. 2020 Employee Stock Purchase Plan; - To ratify the appointment of Grant Thornton LLP, or Grant Thornton, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending December 31, 2020; - To transact such other business as may properly come before the meeting or any adjournment thereof.
+Items of Business: To elect directors to serve until our next annual meeting of stockholders or until their successors are duly elected and qualified; To approve, on a non-binding advisory basis, the compensation of our named executive officers for the fiscal year ended December 31, 2019 ("say-on-pay"); To approve an amendment to our Amended and Restated Articles of Incorporation, as amended, to increase the number of authorized shares of common stock, \$0.001 par value per share, from 350,000,000 shares to 600,000,000 shares; To ratify the appointment of Grant Thornton LLP, or Grant Thornton, an independent registered public accounting firm, as the independent auditor of our company for the fiscal year ending December 31, 2020; and To transact such other business as may properly come before the meeting or any adjournment thereof.

+Admission To Meeting: Proof of share ownership will be required to enter the 2020 Annual Meeting.
+In order to protect the health and safety of our employees, customers, communities and stockholders, we may take special precautions in connection with the 2020 Annual Meeting due to the health impact of the COVID-19 pandemic.
+These may include limiting the 2020 Annual Meeting to the items of business on the Notice of Annual Meeting of Stockholders (with no separate business update provided) and imposing attendance restrictions in light of public health concerns.

+3